 2. Let Headlights Be Your Guide

 Be sure to turn on your car’s headlights once it starts getting dark.
-Remember that some kids will be dressed up in dark Halloween costumes that are more difficult to spot within braking distance.
+Remember that some kids will be dressed up in dark Halloween costumes that are more difficult to spot within breaking distance.
 As such, the headlights should be on after sunset later in the evening.

 3. Drive Only If Experienced and Sober